Get a demo of Culture Amp

 How does Australia (1000-5000) compare?

-People in Australia (1000-5000) were much more positive than average regarding Decision Making, Social Connections, and Support Resources.
+People in Australia (1000-5000) were much more positive than average regarding Decision Making, Support Resources, and Coaching.

-On the lower side, people in Australia (1000-5000) had much lower favorable scores than average in Wellbeing Culture, Equity, and Leadership.
+On the lower side, people in Australia (1000-5000) had much lower favorable scores than average in Equity, Work Pressure, and Feedback & Recognition.

-People working in Australia (1000-5000) are more engaged than Benelux and DACH.
+People working in Australia (1000-5000) are more engaged than Benelux.
 People working in Australia (1000-5000) are less engaged than Eastern Europe, APAC, North America, and Middle East.

-The highest scoring question for Australia (1000-5000) had 86% of people agreeing that they know what they need to do to be successful in their role (-1% compared to overall) while they were generally most positive about Contribution to Broader Purpose.
+The highest scoring question for Australia (1000-5000) had 86% of people agreeing that they know how their work contributes to the goals of %[Company]% (-3% compared to overall) while they were generally most positive about Contribution to Broader Purpose.

-People in Australia (1000-5000) were generally least favourable about Equity, and were most negative towards 'I believe that my total compensation is fair, relative to similar roles at %[Company]%' with 26% of people disagreeing (+5% above average).
+People in Australia (1000-5000) were generally least favourable about Action, and were most negative towards 'When it is clear that someone is not delivering in their role we do something about it' with 21% of people disagreeing (+4% above average).

 Which questions matter the most?